jedjoud10/VoxelTerrain/README.md

 - Figure out ``CachedVar`` node stuff
   - Ok figured it out, you just can't make a lower resolution kernel (unless you want to use point sampling)
   - Well, no, not really.
 You *can* make a lower resolution kernel, but it needs to have n+1 dispatches in the axii instead of n dispatches because bilinear sampling the lower-res texture needs that extra texel for the border.
 This is also true for finite-difference normal calculation, so maybe we can make that use a cached node internally?
-- Implement some sort of ``Diff`` node that create intermediate texture of size ``n+1``, and calculates finite diffs. from it.
-- Figure out how to get Async Compute Queue working (only seems to work in DX12, didn't test on Vulkan).
-Async readback works on DX11 as well.
 - Implement smart range checking using texture value summation (cached textures)
-- Go octal mode and add inter chunk dependency unfortunately (will be good though since we can read a LOT more data back from the gpu)
 - Decide where to use ``SoA`` or ``AoS`` design for voxel data.
   - How much voxel data will we need anyways?
   - If it's a lot then just go with ``SoA``